MortonArb-ForestEcology/Tree_Distribution_Database/README.md

           to the positive occurrences for each species.
 Plots in which each of the 13 species that could possibly have been found are absent are saved in a new dataframe.

-## 2.2.subset_occurrence_point_data
+## 2.2.subset_occurrence_point_data by Emily
-  Purpose: After compiling all the occurrences into one dataset in the above script, we must remove duplicate occurrences, first overall, and then including county centroids.
+  Purpose: After compiling all the occurrences into one dataset in the above script, we must remove duplicate occurrences, first overall, and then county centroids for counties which are already represented.

-  Input: occurrence_compiled_dec2.csv in in-use_occurrence_compiled folder on Google Drive
+  Input: occurrence_compiled_dec2.csv in in-use_occurrence_compiled folder on Google Drive (from script 2.1)
+         /cb_2016_us_county_5m/cb_2016_us_county_5m.shp (county shapefile used to create county centroid data frame) Found in in-use_occurrence_compiled folder and cb_2016_us_county_5m folder on Google Drive

   Output: occurrence_compiled_dec2_unique.csv (no duplicates)
-          occurrence_compiled_dec2_unique_countyDupMarked.csv (county centroids occurring in counties with other occurrences are marked) occurrence_compiled_dec2_unique_countyDupRemoved.csv (marked counties from above are removed) occurrence_compiled_dec2_unique_countyDupRemoved_acceptedDistMarked.csv (exlcuding counties that are not in the "accepted" range)
+          occurrence_compiled_dec2_unique_countyDupMarked.csv (county centroids occurring in counties with other occurrences are marked) occurrence_compiled_dec2_unique_countyDupRemoved.csv (marked counties from above are removed) occurrence_compiled_dec2_unique_countyDupRemoved_acceptedDistMarked.csv (above file with additional column marking remaining counties that are not in the "accepted" range)
+          Found in in-use_occurrence_compiled folder on Google Drive

   Column Names: X, dataset, genus, species, decimalLongitude, decimalLatitude, basisOfRecord, year,
                 locality, institutionCode, gps_determ, occurrenceRemarks, coordinatePrecisionInMeters,